pairshaped/curlingio-docs/blog/2026-02-25-background-jobs-without-the-baggage.md

 ## Supervised for Resilience

-The actor runs under an OTP supervisor with a `OneForOne` restart strategy.
-If something truly catastrophic happens and the actor process dies, the supervisor restarts it automatically under the same registered name.
-The polling loop resumes, and any jobs that were marked `running` when the crash happened will be picked up on the next attempt (they'd need a cleanup sweep, which we'll add as the system matures).
+The actor runs under an OTP supervisor.
+If the actor process dies, the supervisor restarts it automatically under the same registered name.
+The polling loop resumes, and any jobs that were marked `running` when the crash happened get recovered by a cleanup sweep.

+Each job has a `max_running_seconds` column (default: 120 seconds).
+At the start of every poll cycle, the actor checks for jobs that have been in `running` status longer than their timeout and resets them back to `pending`.
+Since the `attempts` counter was already incremented when the job entered `running`, the existing retry and backoff logic handles the rest, including capping retries at `max_attempts`.
+Completed and failed jobs are purged after 7 days. which is plenty of time to debug anything that goes wrong.

 This is the BEAM's bread and butter.
 Erlang's "let it crash" philosophy means you don't write defensive code to prevent every possible failure.
-You write a supervisor that recovers from it.
+You write a supervisor that recovers from it, and a cleanup sweep that catches anything that slips through.
 The result is less code that's more resilient.

 ## The Full Architecture